iPad Battery Malfunction Leads To Apple Store Evacuation In Amsterdam

 Employees immediately responded to the incident by placing the device into a sand-filled fire bucket and contacting the local fire department as a precautionary measure, according to a BBC report.
 Firefighters and first responders arrived to help ventilate the store.

-No life-threatening injuries were reported, however three employees were treated for minor respiratory issues caused by inhaling chemical fumes released by the Apple tablet, according to the BBC.
+No life-threatening injuries were reported; however, three employees were treated for minor respiratory issues caused by inhaling chemical fumes released by the Apple tablet, according to the BBC.

 But Apple says no customers or employees required medical attention.
 The company is still investigating the Sunday incident, according to an Apple spokesperson.